jacobod/City-Database/README.md

     - population and demographics
     - temperature

-The complete database will be able to answer questions such as:
+The database will be able to answer questions such as:

     - is there more immigration to warmer cities?
     - are warmer cities more diverse?